 Innovation is an inevitable force driving progress, helping humanitarians, development professionals and those affected by disaster respond and adapt to increasingly volatile environments and growing threats.
-Rapid technological development is changing ways we communicate, connect and solve pressing global challenges, bringing both advantage and risk.

 We're seeking to tip the balance and create supportive environments for disaster-affected people to access and participate in humanitarian technology and innovation funds or programmes and ensure people have a say in aid-related decisions and can hold aid providers to account.
-We're striving for a bottom-up, locally rooted approach to innovating in disaster contexts - people in crisis taking part in shaping solutions.

 CDAC Network puts people's information needs first and creates two-way communication channels between aid providers and affected populations so we can transform humanitarian assistance and reduce suffering collectively.

 Contact: Hannah Murphy, Communication and Community Engagement Advisor, Innovation and Technology Programmes